 Breaking down barriers for marginalized kids

-“We are incredibly humbled by the continued support our vision of a more inclusive world has received from the Maybelle Clark Macdonald Fund over the years.
+“We are incredibly humbled by the continued support of our vision of a more inclusive world has received from the Maybelle Clark Macdonald Fund over the years.
 We are honored to have been selected for inclusion as a partner as highlighting our work together will help us have an even greater impact towards the creation of healthier and more equitable communities.”

 —G. Cody Q.J.
 Goldberg, Executive Director, Harper’s Playground